THE PAST, PRESENT AND FUTURE

 6. Purdue Fort Wayne 7 5-9-4 (0-4-1, 1 pts.)

-• The senior class enters the match fourth in the country in wins with 58.
-Denver has claimed 77.6-percent of its possible points since the start of the 2015 season, the fourth-highest rate in the country.
+• The senior class enters the weekend tied for fourth in the country in wins with 49.
+Denver has claimed 79.5-percent of its possible points since the start of the 2015 season, the second-highest rate in the country behind Wake Forest (82.6).